Skip to content

 The argument that Bass and subsequent body farm directors make in defence of the programme is a straightforward empirical one: the PMI estimates that forensic anthropologists provide in court are only as good as the data behind them, and without systematic outdoor decomposition research, those estimates are guesses dressed in technical language.
 The ADD framework, the scavenger succession data, the CDI soil chemistry, and the insect succession overlap data have each reduced the uncertainty in PMI testimony by providing empirical reference standards against which individual case observations can be calibrated.

-Bass (2003) estimated that before the ARF data existed, forensic anthropologists giving PMI testimony were effectively working from clinical intuition and sparse case literature.
+Bass (2003) noted that before the ARF data existed, forensic anthropologists giving PMI testimony were working from clinical intuition and sparse case literature.
 After three decades of ARF research, a forensic anthropologist in a temperate North American jurisdiction has access to a dataset of hundreds of documented cases, controlled for temperature, season, clothing, and deposition context.
 The donation programme made this possible.

 The UK and European regulatory frame